-In the general selection examination, the special selection examination for working students, and the special selection examination for international students, applicants are required to present their past research and plans for their research after entering the university in an interview to evaluate whether they have the necessary specialized knowledge and excellent qualifications to carry out their research.
-In addition, students are expected to have sufficient proficiency in English, the common language of the academic world.
+The general selection entrance examinations, special selection examinations for working students, and special selection examinations for international students take the form of an interview.
+In this interview, all applicants are required to present their past research and plans for their research after admission.
+Applicants are evaluated as to whether they have the specialized knowledge and qualifications necessary to carry out their research.

+In addition, proficiency in English, the common language of the academic world, is evaluated based on scores that have been attained on external certification tests.

-Before enrolling in this course, students are expected to learn more deeply about research trends in the corresponding field.
+Before enrolling, applicants are expected to thoroughly investigate the research trends in the field they intend to pursue.